Seebaer1986/jira_timelogger/README.md

 # Jira Timelogger
-The program offers two modes:
+The tool offers two modes:
 1. Read appointments from Microsoft Outlook and use them to log work in an Atlassian JIRA instance.
 2. Get a worklog report for a specific user and timespan from a JIRA instance.

+It is tested against _JIRA Cloud and JIRA Server_ instances.

 ## Dependencies
 * jira-python